How to Pass the NCLEX-RN Exam On Your First Try

 In order to be tested, the following biometrics will be taken: signature, photograph, and palm vein scan.

 You may not bring in paper or writing utensils.
 It is a computer-administered exam.
-However, you will be provided an on-screen calculator and erasable note board/marker for making.
+However, you will be provided an on-screen calculator and an erasable note board/marker for making notes.

-You’ll have up to 4 hours to complete the NCLEX-RN, including the short tutorial and 2 optional.
-Take time to analyze each question carefully—once you submit an answer you can’t return to that question.
+You’ll have up to 6 hours to complete the NCLEX-RN.
+There is a short tutorial at the beginning.
+Breaks are not mandatory, but we highly recommend them.
+The first optional break comes after 2 hours of testing, with the second break coming after 3.5 hours of testing.
+Take time to analyze each question carefully — once you submit an answer you can’t return to that question.
 Learn more about computer adaptive testing (CAT) here.

 What to Do After the NCLEX Exam?